BroadbentT/DE-EXFILTRATOR/README.md

 - [x] See [DNSExfiltrator](https://github.com/Arno0x/DNSExfiltrator) for further information.
 - [x] Requires 3rd party [RC4](https://pypi.org/project/arc4/) to be installed.

 [DNSExfiltrator](https://github.com/Arno0x/DNSExfiltrator) uses the variables shown below, as part of its exfiltration transmission.
-They can be easily extracted via Wireshark and decoded for analysis.
+They can be easily detected and extracted via Wireshark analysis.

 __KNOWN VARIABLES__ </br>
 Domain </br>
 Filename </br>
 Password </br>
 Message </br>

+Once these variables have been obtained, plug them into this python file to reveal the stolen exfiltration data.

 ### CONSOLE DISPLAY
 ![Screenshot](picture1.png)